documentcloud/documentcloud/app/views/help/publishing.markdown

 A dialog will appear, asking you to fill in two additional pieces of information: the **Related Article URL**, and the **Document URL**.
 The **Related Article URL** is the location of the article you've written that uses the document as source material.
 The **Document URL** is the location of the page on your website where the document will be embedded.
 If you know both URLs at this time, please enter them &mdash; if you don't, remember to come back and add them once the document has been published.

 On step one, you'll also see a checkbox offering to make the document public, if it's not already.
 It's possible to test the embed code with a private document, but you have to make it public before your readers will be able to see it.
 For large documents, the process of making the document public may take a couple of minutes.

-*Note: once you change a document to "public" other users of DocumentCloud will be able to find it in searches of the repository.
-Don't make sensitive documents public in advance of publication.*
+If you're not yet ready to make the document public, you can schedule it to be published at a future date.
+Click "Set Publication Date" in the "Publish" menu, and choose a date and an hour when you would like the document to be made public.
+This is useful if you already know when your story is going live, or if your article is running in the middle of the night.

 ## Step 2: <span id="template">Configure the Document Viewer</span>